kmkamilkhel/Ecological-Informatics/ReadMe.md

 - **LST, NDVI, and FVC Calculation:** Generate median composites for LST (in °C), NDVI, and FVC.
 - **Urban Heat Island Analysis:** Compare LST between urban and rural zones to calculate UHI intensity.
 - **Thermal Hotspot Analysis:** Identify and classify thermal hotspots and cool spots using the Getis-Ord Gi* statistic.
+- **Trend Analysis:** Perform historical trend analysis of Urban Heat Island Intensity (UHII) across multiple cities.
-- **Visualization:** Generate and visualize maps for LST, NDVI, FVC, UHI intensity, and thermal hotspots with color-coded palettes.
+- **Visualization:** Generate and visualize maps for LST, NDVI, FVC, UHI intensity, thermal hotspots, and trend distributions with color-coded palettes.
-- **Export:** Save results as GeoTIFF and Shapefiles for further analysis.
+- **Export:** Save results as GeoTIFF, CSV, and Shapefiles for further analysis.

 ## Dependencies
 - **Google Earth Engine (GEE):** All scripts are designed to run on GEE.